Chris Esparza

 Co-Founder & Principal

-Attention is our superpower.
-When we practice wholehearted listening—finely tuning in to others and our environment—we discover possibilities that were there all along, just waiting to be noticed.
+1. Listening is our superpower.
+When we practice wholehearted listening—finely tuning in to others and our environment—we discover possibilities that were always there, waiting to be noticed.

-Connection is where the magic happens.
-Leadership isn't a solo sport; it’s a dance.
-It lives in our relationships, conversations, and those wonderful "aha!" moments we co-create together.
+2. Connection is where the magic happens.
+Leadership isn't a solo sport; it’s a dance that lives in our relationships, conversations, and those wonderful "aha!" moments we co-create together.

-The name CO-Create reflects our fundamental belief that leadership itself emerges through collaboration—it's not something that happens in isolation but through our connections and shared experience.
-We partner with clients to bring fresh opportunities for exploration, growth, and action—think of them as laboratories for positive change.
-Together, we'll transform challenges into opportunities.
+The name CO Create reflects our belief that leadership emerges through collaboration.
+We partner with clients to create fresh opportunities for exploration and growth—think of them as laboratories for positive change.

 NOTE: You'll notice we use WE throughout—that's intentional.
-CO-Create was born from partnership, is sustained by a network of brilliant collaborators, and comes alive through our work together with clients.
+CO Create was born from partnership, is sustained by brilliant collaborators, and comes alive through our work together with clients.
 While I (Chris) am your primary point of contact, this work has always been, and will always be, about creating something greater than any one person.

 Chris’ Core Values